joehawkens/data-structures-tutorial/3-Trees.md

 ## Key Takeaways:

-> A Binary Search Tree is extremely efficient in searching and accessing data within it's Nodes, pulling an impressive O(log(n)) time complexity.
+> A Binary Search Tree is extremely efficient in searching within it's Nodes, pulling an impressive O(log(n)) time complexity.

-> Takeaway 2
+> The Tree is very beneficial if you need real-time data accessed faster than O(n) time.

-> Takeaway 3
+> Binary Trees are similar to Linked Lists in that they are structured with Nodes.